ravi-kumar7/documentation/docs/device-connect/react-native.md

 Following will be shared by FinBox team at the time of integration:
 - `ACCESS_KEY`
 - `SECRET_KEY`
-- `DEVICE_CONNECT_VERSION`
+- `DC_SDK_VERSION`
-- `API_KEY`
+- `CLIENT_API_KEY`
 :::

 ## Integration Flow
 Assuming the bridge has been setup between your project and device connect as per [this](/device-connect/react-native.html#setting-up-the-bridge) section, the following would be the flow in your app:

-### Step 1: Taking the User Consent
+### Step 1: Requesting Runtime Permissions
 It is required to show what all permissions you will be needing from users in app, and then ask them for the permissions.
 Please refer [this](/device-connect/react-native.html#handle-permissions) section to get the list of permissions the SDK needs.
 Also in case you want to exclude certain permissions, you can use a `remove` rule as mentioned in the same article.

 ### Step 2: Creating the User
-Once all permissions are granted, you can call the `createUser` method specifying a `USERNAME` (Refer to [this](/device-connect/react-native.html#create-user-method) section for sample code and response), which represents a unique identifier for the user.
+After requesting, the `createUser` method can be called specifying a `CUSTOMER_ID` (Refer to [this](/device-connect/react-native.html#create-user-method) section for sample code and response), which represents a unique identifier for the user.

 ::: tip TIP
-It is recommended that `USERNAME` is a masked value not a unique personal identifier like phone number or email id, so that user remains anonymous to FinBox.
+- It is recommended that `CUSTOMER_ID` is a masked value not a unique personal identifier like phone number or email id, so that user remains anonymous to FinBox.
+- SDK will automatically consider syncing based on whether permission was granted by user or not and what was configured, hence the method must be called even though user denies certain permissions.
 :::

 `createUser` in general acts as a check for API credentials.
 For the first time when the user doesn't exists, it will create user on FinBox side.
 The next steps will work only if this function returns a success response.

 ### Step 3: Start Syncing Data
-If the `createUser` response is successful, you can call `startPeriodicSync` function (Refer [this](/device-connect/react-native.html#start-period-sync-method) article) which will sync data in period intervals in background.
+If the `createUser` response is successful, you can call `startPeriodicSync` function (Refer [this](/device-connect/react-native.html#start-periodic-sync-method) article) which will sync data in period intervals in background.

 ::: danger IMPORTANT
 Recommended approach is to call `createUser` (and then `startPeriodicSync` on success) method every time user accesses the app, so that background sync process remains in check.